SiteGround Review 2026: Is It Worth the Price of Renewal?

 Bottom line: Is SiteGround good?

-Yes, SiteGround is good in the sense that it does everything it sets out to do.
-Beginners will find a straightforward experience in setting up a website, and affordances are made for technical users.
-Even the performance is fantastic (except when it’s not).
+Yes, SiteGround is good in the sense that it does what it sets out to do.
+Beginners will find a straightforward, well-organized experience, and the Site Tools control panel is genuinely one of the better ones I've used.
+The support is solid too.

 FAQs